 Crucible sang Old Horse in 2005 on their WildGoose CD Crux.
-They commented in their liner notes:
+They noted:

 We absorbed Old Horse over many a well-oiled late night session in the company of Dr Simon Heywood.
 This version was collected from a traveller by East Yorkshire singer and fiddler Jim Eldon.

-Kate Rusby sang Poor Old Horse in 2008 on her CD Sweet Bells.
+Kate Rusby sang Poor Old Hore in 2008 on her CD Sweet Bells.

-Pete Coe sang Poor Old Horse in 2010 on his CD Backbone.
-He commented in his liner notes:
+Pete Coe sang Poor Old Horse on his 2010 CD Backbone.
+He noted:

 In South Yorkshire, North Derbyshire and Nottinghamshire there’s a Christmas play “The Old Horse”.
 It’s a brief, riotous visiting ceremony, the horse often being made from the skull of a real horse painted red and black, killed and brought back to life.
 The song also circulated independently from the ritual, and this version is based on the one collected by Cecil Sharp in 1904 at Langport, Somerset, from C. Shire who appropriately, was a blacksmith.
 I’ve added a few bars of the old music hall tune Down the Road, “… woe mare, woe mare, you’ve earned your little bit of corn.”

-Andy Turner learned Poor Old Horse from Maud Karpeles' book The Crystal Spring: English Folk Songs Collected by Cecil Sharp.
-He sang it as the September 22, 2013 entry of his blog A Folk Song a Week.
+Andy Turner learned Poor Old Horse from Maud Karpeles’ book of English folk songs collected by Cecil Sharp, The Crystal Spring.
+He sang it as the 22 September 2013 entry of his blog A Folk Song a Week.

 This video shows Jon Loomes singing Poor Old Horse in January 2015, a version he learned from the singing of Jim Eldon:

-Lucy Farrell sang lead vocals Poor Old Horse on The Furrow Collective's 2015 EP Blow Out the Moon.
-She commented in the album's notes:
+Lucy Farrell sang lead vocals on Poor Old Horse on The Furrow Collective’s 2015 EP Blow Out the Moon.
+She noted: